NuclearPlayer/plugin-registry/README.md

 This registry lists all the available plugins for Nuclear.
 Plugins themselves live in their developers' own Github repositories.

 When you browse plugins in Nuclear, the player fetches this registry and displays available plugins.
-Installing a plugin downloads it directly from the plugin's GitHub releases.
+Installing a plugin downloads it directly from the plugin's Github releases.

 ## For Users